-This course is designed to help students relate the application of psychological principles to teaching, learning and assessment and the educational practice in P-12 classrooms.
-It will focus on the learner and the learning process, teacher characteristics and classroom processes that increase student motivation.
-Student diversity and appropriate instructional strategies for students with special needs will also be introduced.
-PREREQUISITE:EN101 & PY121.
+This course is designed to help students relate theories and principles of educational psychology to teaching, learning, and assessment.
+This course focuses on the diversity of learning and learning processes, as well as teacher characteristics, classroom strategies, and data analysis in the P-12 classrooms.
+Appropriate strategies for increasing motivation, multi-dimensional development, and academic achievement for all learners are introduced

+PREREQUISITE: EN101 & PY121.
 AAT core course.
 (F, SP)

-ED 275 Technology for Teachers
+ED 275 Educational Technology

 In this course, students will learn how to integrate instructional technology into the P-12 classrooms.
-Students will study a variety of software programs, presentation technology and telecommunication tools.
+Students will study a variety of software programs, presentation technology, telecommunication tools and assistive technology.
 The focus will also be on social, ethical, legal and human issues surrounding the use of technology.

 PREREQUISITE: EN 101.
 AAT core course.
 (F, SP)